 Egon Eiermann, 1958

-The ceiling spotlight ES 57 by Egon Eiermann is available in the colors green, white, red, gray and white.
+The ceiling spotlight ES 57 by Egon Eiermann is available in the colors white, red, gray and black.
 In terms of color, TECNOLUMEN was based on the classic colors of USM furniture.

 Floor lamp made of chromed metal.
 Lacquered reflector and base.